 Health & Well-being

 It is important to support and enact policies that enhance our health and well-being.
 As with education, good health provides both a private benefit to an individual and a public benefit to society.
 There are numerous areas of concern where legislative efforts could affect positive outcomes for Texans.
+This includes expanding Medicaid eligibility under the Affordable Care Act, which has proven to improve health outcomes, reduce uncompensated care costs, and drive economic growth in the 32 states which have done so.

 Healthcare is essential; ignoring its challenges will be catastrophic.
 Our goal should be to have healthy citizens able to live productive lives.